-There are thousands of places across the country to go in search of gold.
+There are thousands of places across the country to go in search of gold, and investing in a Gold IRA is another great option.
 Along with Vermont, Maine and New Hampshire in the Northeast, North Carolina and Georgia are popular with southeastern miners, while California, Utah, Oregon, Nevada, and Idaho are well-known in the west.
 Gold nuggets can't be found anywhere, as most places haven't had the geological stability required to form gold nuggets.
 In short, gold nuggets are formed through geological processes that require time to form the nugget.

 You'll need to choose where in your garden to look for gold.
 Gold is an extremely dense element and is generally found in bedrock or stream beds where it was deposited by the current.
 If your garden doesn't have an exposed bedrock, you'll probably have to dig up to it.
 Another tip for finding gold is to look for quartz.